FAQ

 • Report Listing Out-of-Contract Payments

-Spectrum pays all eligible aggregate claims within ten working days of receipt of a complete aggregate claim submission, or aggregate claim audit report (when required).
+Spectrum pays all eligible aggregate claims within seven to 10 business days of receipt of a complete aggregate claim submission, or aggregate claim audit report (when required).

-Typically, Spectrum performs a “desk audit” by reviewing the required aggregate claim information on all aggregate claims up to $50,000.
-On aggregate claims in excess of $50,000 an on-site audit is generally required, to be performed either by Spectrum or an independent claim audit firm.
+Typically, Spectrum performs a desk audit by reviewing the required aggregate claim information on all aggregate claims up to $100,000.
+On aggregate claims in excess of $100,000 an on-site audit is generally required, to be performed either by Spectrum or an independent claim auditing firm.
 Spectrum reserves the right to perform an on-site audit on any aggregate claim, regardless of size.

-70. What information does Spectrum require to pay an integrated stop loss claim?
+55. What information does Spectrum require to pay an Integrated Stop Loss claim?

-Basic information required to pay an integrated claim consists of the following:
+Basic information required to pay an Integrated Stop Loss claim consists of the following:

 • Integrated Stop Loss Claim Form